Today we’d like to introduce you to Christina Marie Won Pat.

 I started going to the theatre camp every summer and then joined the main stage productions during the school year.
 I auditioned for many of the local community theaters in the Bay Area throughout middle school into high school.
 I took voice lessons every week from age 9 to 22 — tap lessons on the side for fun.
 I filmed scenes for friends who wished to attend film school.
 I sang at events for well-known politicians.
 I fell in love with it.
 I made the best of friends.

 Overall, has it been relatively smooth?
 If not, what were some of the struggles along the way?

 Has it been a smooth road?
 No way.
 Have there been struggles?
 Absolutely.
 And to tell you the truth, I would not have it any other way.
-The struggle in the process is what makes it so genuinely beautiful.
+The struggle is what makes it so genuinely beautiful.
 It’s messy in the best way.
 And this love for art and the need to share it has shaped every part of me.
-I would not be the same human without that struggle.
 It’s taught me discipline.
 It has forced me to know myself, to become well acquainted with not only my own human behavior but others’.
 I strongly believe the knowledge I’ve gained as an artist has shown me how to live a life I’m proud of– to live it fully and well.

 Knowing that I have this beautiful support system has made this road more manageable.
 I always have something to fall back on.
-And growing up, I think people just knew this is what I wanted to do with my life and nothing will ever keep me from that.
+Growing up, I think people just knew this is what I wanted to do with my life and nothing will ever keep me from that.